THE DEFENSE OF ARUBA IN WORLD WAR II

 DAN JENSEN

-Aruba was a Dutch island and as such a protected by the Dutch.
-In May of 1940 the Germans marched into Holland and Aruba was left undefended.
-There was a large American Refinery on the island but America was neutral and had not entered the war so unless the German's invaded Aruba the Americans remained neutral.
+Aruba was a Dutch protectorate and when the Germans marched into Holland Aruba was left undefended.
+There was a large American Refinery on the island but America was neutral and had not entered the war.

-The Lago Refinery at the outbreak of was was producing high octane gasoline for the British war effort so this refinery was of vital interest to the British.
-The Dutch had escaped to England and set up a government in exile in London and it was decided that England, with the permission of the Dutch Queen would send the Queen's Own Cameron Highlanders to Aruba to defend the island and the refinery in the event of an attack by German troops.
+The Lago Refinery was producing high octane gasoline for the British war effort so it was decided to send the Queen's Own Cameron Highlanders to Aruba to defend the island and the refinery in the event of an attack by German troops.

 The Cameron Highlanders left Inverness by train on August 9, 1940 bound for Gourock where they boarded The Empress of Australia and put to sea.
 The ship steamed to Halifax, Nova Scotia and the group of Highlanders were split into two smaller groups.
 One sailed for Bermuda and the other for Aruba.
 The Aruba contingent arrived on the island on September 3, 1940.
 They made camp at Saveneta and were then assigned to defend the two refineries on the island, The Eagle (Shell) refinery in Oranjestad and the Lago (Esso) refinery in San Nicholas.
 The Highlanders were in Aruba at the request of Holland's Queen defending vital British war suppliers but they lacked for any armament with which to defend the island.
 It is dubious as to weather or not they could have repelled a German attack.